alexandercessac/StarVoyager/README.md

 # Objective

+ - Explore the planets in each galaxy
-Visit all 5 planets.
-Buy low and sell high to become the most wealthy voyager in the stars!
+ - Buy and sell to become a wealthy intergalactic trader
+ - Aid or thwart the motives of a planets inhabitants for personal gain

 More features coming soon!